 The oversubscription (waiting) list is ranked in the same order as the published oversubscription criteria and not by date of application.
-The list will be held after 16th April (National Offer Date) until the 31st December of that year.

-Applications received after the 16th April will be determined as mid-term applications.
-Any applications that are refused before 31st December will also be automatically placed on the oversubscription (waiting) lists.
+The list will be held after 16th April (National Offer Date) until the 31^{st} December of that year.
+Any applications that are refused before 31^{st} December will also be automatically placed on the oversubscription (waiting) lists.